pdoehle/swc-notes/git.md

 nothing to commit, working directory clean
 ```

-- Remember to use the commit identifier for the commit *before* the change we are tyring to undo.
+- Remember to use the commit identifier for the commit *before* the change we are trying to undo.

 ## Ignoring Things
 - Sometimes there are files that we want Git to ignore.